 The Brother Ribber Techniques book provides guidelines for variations on this stitch type, the following among them.
 It is available for free download online from various sites and is an excellent resource

 I find trying to chart things out before I actually knit helps me plan and understand what actions I need to take.
-Mac Numbers is my go to for charts for the moment.
-Here a random slip stitch pattern is put on a ground that takes into consideration possible racking positions, with the ideal position for reversing the bend at the center of the chevron pattern.
-With a bit of planning punchcard markings or even mylar ones may be used to help with tracking racking numbers for accuracy, but that appears lost using Ayab software
+Mac Numbers is my go-to for charts for the moment.
+Here a random slip stitch pattern is put on a knit ground that takes into consideration possible racking positions, with the ideal position for reversing the bend at the center of the chevron pattern.
+With a bit of planning, punchcard markings or even mylar ones may be used to help with tracking racking numbers for accuracy, but that appears lost using Ayab software

 When planning for racking within the width of a piece, the racked columns will extend beyond the vertical edges of the knit.
-Since this is not about having zig zag edges, but keeping the design within the body of the knit, starting point and spacing for your ribbed stitches matters.
+Since this is not about having zigzag edges but keeping the design within the body of the knit, the starting point and spacing for your ribbed stitches matter.
 Brother racking handle is numbered from 0 to 10.
-The numbering and direction of movement varies between KM brands.
-If you begin at 0, you are only allowed to move the ribber to the left, if at 10 the ribber only moves to the the right.
+The numbering and direction of movement vary between KM brands.
+If you begin at 0, you are only allowed to move the ribber to the left, if at 10 the ribber only moves to the right.
 So that said, the racking sequence in the above illustration should be reversed, traveling from 10 to 0, and back.
-The green squares represent the direction in which the ribber stitches are moving, the numbers in the column on the right represent racking handle positions.
+The green squares represent the direction in which the ribber stitches are moving, and the numbers in the column on the right represent racking handle positions.

 the slip stitch repeat in its original state: because slipped stitches create their texture on the purl side of the fabric, images do not need to be mirrored for the direction of the texture to be matched using electronic machines

-The above working repeat, and all above swatches were knit with first preselection row from right to left, not left to right.
-For these stitches the starting side does not make a difference.
-If the pattern however, was in blocks that were even numbered in height (2, 4, 6, 8), and the color changer needs to come into play for striping using it, accommodations need to made so that preselection for row 1 happens from the right side to the left, toward the changer.
+The above working repeat and all above swatches were knit with the first preselection row from right to left, not left to right.
+For these stitches, the starting side does not make a difference.
+If the pattern, however, was in blocks that were even-numbered in height (2, 4, 6, 8), and the color changer needs to come into play for striping using it, accommodations need to be made so that preselection for row 1 happens from the right side to the left, toward the changer.
 The programming needs to be set to begin on the very last row, so the repeat returns to row one for preselection from right to left, and knitting rows 1, 2, etc begin with the KC set to appropriate cam buttons, to and from the left side of the KM.

-The racking sequence needs to be adjusted to have the points of the zig zag land in the center of both the slip stitch areas and those in plain knit, if that is the goal.
+The racking sequence needs to be adjusted to have the points of the zigzag land in the center of both the slip stitch areas and those in plain knit if that is the goal.
 I am encountering needle selection issues with my hack, so this fabric is getting put to bed for the moment.
-In principle the black squares in the illustration represent knit rows, and their number is easily enough adjusted in height.
-Punchcard users would need to punch holes for each black square, mylar user can fill in the white squares for a single repeat, add blank rows at top or bottom, and color reverse when programming.
-In Ayab software the repeat has to be drawn for the width of the piece, but will repeat “infinitely” in length.
+In principle, the black squares in the illustration represent knit rows, and their number is easily enough adjusted in height.
+Punchcard users would need to punch holes for each black square, mylar users can fill in the white squares for a single repeat, add blank rows at the top or bottom, and color reverse when programming.
+In Ayab software, the repeat has to be drawn for the width of the piece but will repeat “infinitely” in length.

-This is a possible punchcard template, with shorter racking sequence.
-Numbered column on left indicates racking position.
+This is a possible punchcard template, with a shorter racking sequence.
+The Numbered column on left indicates the racking position.
 Pattern rows are preselected, so racking occurs prior to knitting across each row.
 I am also in need of purchasing more punchcards or another roll, so there is no test swatch at this moment.
-Top and bottom rows of punched holes on colored ground are not part of the repeat, they overlap the first and last 2 rows of design in the punchcard, allowing the pattern to repeat in length.
-Ascending numbers swing to left, descending to right.
-Rows may be added at level of #7 (7, 8, 9, 8, 7), so that the center of the swing may then occur on #9 positions in racking handle, lengthen the card accordingly.
+The top and bottom rows of punched holes on the colored ground are not part of the repeat, they overlap the first and last 2 rows of design in the punchcard, allowing the pattern to repeat in length.
+Ascending numbers swing to the left, descending to the right.
+Rows may be added at the level of #7 (7, 8, 9, 8, 7), so that the center of the swing may then occur on #9 positions in the racking handle, lengthen the card accordingly.5/14/20